-Volunteer in Thailand assisting with the education and development of the Akha hill tribes.
-Experience unique new cultures and traditions while providing much needed aid to the local communities.
+Volunteer in Thailand!
+Assist the Akha hill tribes with the education and developments.
+Experience a unique new culture and fascinating traditions while providing aid to the local communities.

 |Location of Project||Various villages around Chiang Rai / Northern Thailand|